People's Monarchist Party (Portugal): Background

-The exiled Miguel II died suddenly in 1932 with no heirs meaning the Miguelist pretender, Duarte Nuno, Duke of Braganza, inherited the royal claim after reconciling with the main branch of the family shortly after their exile.
-Meanwhile, the Portugese Republic drifted into Dictatorship, with António de Oliveira Salazar declaring the Estado Novo in 1932 under the stringently Catholic and Traditionalist ideology of Integralismo Lusitano.
+The exiled Miguel of Braganza died suddenly in 1932 with no heirs meaning the Miguelist pretender, Duarte Nuno of Braganza, inherited the royal claim after allegedly reconciling with the main branch of the family shortly after their exile.
+Meanwhile, the Portuguese Republic drifted into Dictatorship, with António de Oliveira Salazar declaring the Estado Novo in 1932 under the stringently Catholic and Traditionalist ideology of Integralismo Lusitano.
 Salazar sought to repair relations with the still exiled royal family, rescinding their order of exile and allowing them to return to Portugal in 1950.
 After the death of President Óscar Carmona in 1951 Salazar briefly entertained the idea of restoring the Monarchy in a purely ceremonial role to tie his regime to the historical continuity of the Portuguese Empire, however, instead opted to hold an "election" where his ally Francisco Craveiro Lopes ran unopposed.
 This was largely seen by Monarchists as a betrayal, with Monarchists becoming some of the most vocal and politically active opponents to Salazar during the Estado Novo.
-Due to costly colonial wars the Estado Novo was overthrown by the Socialist Carnation Revolution on April 25th, 1974.
+Due to costly colonial wars the Estado Novo was overthrown by the Carnation Revolution on April 25th, 1974.

 History

 The PPM's founder, Francisco Rolão Preto, speaking to the "Monarchist Electoral Commission" in 1969 prior to the unification of monarchists forces into the PPM in 1974.

 The People's Monarchist Party was founded shortly after the Carnation Revolution on May 23rd, 1974, by Francisco Rolão Preto who was elected the party's first President in an attempt to unify the various disparate monarchist groups in the country, however, due to his controversial earlier political beliefs, being the leader of the Fascist National Syndicalists, quickly handed leadership over to Gonçalo Ribeiro Telles.
-Duarte Nuno died in 1976, with his son, Duarte Pio, Duke of Braganza, succeeding him as the royal pretender.
+Duarte Nuno died in 1976, with his son, Duarte Pio of Braganza, succeeding him as the royal pretender.

 In 1979 the PPM entered an electoral pact with the Social Democratic Party and CDS – People's Party called the Democratic Alliance, which sought to create a unified right-wing ticket to oppose the Socialists who came to power in the Carnation Revolution.
-The AD would win the 1979 and 1980 elections, and in return, the PPM was granted several ministerial posts, including Telles being named the "Minister for Quality of Life" however, the bloc fell apart following the 1982 Portuguese local elections.
+The AD would win the 1979 and 1980 elections, and in return, the PPM was granted several ministerial posts, including Telles being named the "Minister for Quality of Life" however, the bloc fell apart following the 1982 local elections.